Gaming Cage Workers

 - Maintain cage security.

-Gaming Cage Workers with little to no experience tend to make between $19070 and $21480 while the more experienced ones make over $32720 per year.
+Gaming Cage Workers with little to no experience tend to make between $20800 and $23380 while the more experienced ones can earn over $33500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Gaming Cage Worker is to move to a higher paying state like NJ.
-Right now, the highest paying states for Gaming Cage Workers are NJ, NV, CO, MI and PA.
+One of the easiest ways to increase your salary as a Gaming Cage Worker is to move to a higher paying state like KY.
+Right now, the highest paying states for Gaming Cage Workers are KY, ND, NY, WV and NV.

-3 other factors that can increase your salary as A Gaming Cage Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Gaming Cage Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Gaming Cage Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Gaming Cage Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons